hans66hsu/GATS/README.md

 ## Detailed Usage - Example with GCN trained on Cora

-We can first train GCN by running the following command
+We can first train GCN by running the following command:

 ```
 PYTHONPATH=. python src/train.py --dataset Cora --model GCN --wdecay 5e-4